 Pursuing An Existing SSDI Claim And Filing A New Claim On Behalf Of A Deceased Relative

-To pursue a pending SSDI claim after the claimant’s passing, you must first report the deceased person’s death to the SSA and then submit form HA-539, the “Notice Regarding Substitution of Party Upon Death of Claimant” (Form HA-539) informing the SSA that you wish to continue the deceased’s claim for disability benefits.
+To pursue a pending Social Security disability claim if the claimant dies before a decision, you must first report the deceased person’s death to the SSA and then submit form HA-539, the “Notice Regarding Substitution of Party Upon Death of Claimant” (Form HA-539) informing the SSA that you wish to continue the deceased’s claim for disability benefits.

 You will be required to provide medical evidence and other relevant information, such as a death certificate and work history so the SSA can determine whether the deceased person was eligible to receive disability benefits.